 - He is referred to as Agrammes or Xandrames in Greek texts.

-- He inherited a huge empire from his father.
+- Dhana Nanda inherited a huge empire from his father.
 He possessed a standing army of 200,000 infantry, 20,000 cavalry, 3000 elephants and 2000 chariots.
 He became a powerful ruler because of this.

 - He is said to be one of the 8 or 9 sons of Mahapadma Nanda.

-- Finally he was overthrown by Chandragupta Maurya along with Chanakya, which led to the foundations of the Maurya Empire in Magadha.
+- Finally, he was overthrown by Chandragupta Maurya along with Chanakya, who took advantage of the public resentment and established the Maurya Empire in Magadha.

 - Magadha was located on the upper and lower parts of the Gangetic valley.